Chris Eachus: Early life and education

-Eachus was born in San Mateo California, and spent his early years in Peru until his family settled on Long Island.
+Born in San Mateo California, Eachus spent his early years in Peru until his family settled on Long Island.
+As a boy he was a member of the Boy Scouts and ended up becoming an Eagle Scout his Junior year of high school.
 He graduated with a master's degree from SUNY New Paltz.
 He made a career as a high school teacher for 40 years.

-Political Career
+Political career

-Eachus served 12 years (3 terms) as a member of the Orange County Legislature, representing the 15th district from 2004-2016.
+Eachus served 12 years (3 terms) as a member of the Orange County Legislature, representing the 15th district from 2006-2018.
 He ran for New York State Senate twice against long-time incumbent William J. Larkin Jr., losing in 2012 and 2016.

 New York State Assembly

 Eachus declared his candidacy for New York State Assembly in early 2022.
 With incumbent Assemblyman Colin Schmitt running for Congress, the 99th Assembly district seat became open.
 Fellow Democratic candidate Zak Constantine withdrew from the race following Eachus's entry.
 Eachus defeated Republican Kathryn Luciani, a Town Councilwoman from Woodbury, by 8 votes after a recount.

-Eachus was the only Democrat to flip a previously Republican Assembly seat in 2022.
+Eachus was the only Democrat to flip a previously Republican Assembly seat in 2022, and represents the second most pro-Trump district of any Assembly Democrat (behind only Simcha Eichenstein), with Donald Trump winning the newly-drawn 99th Assembly district 55% to 45% over Joe Biden in the 2020 presidential election.
+Republican Lee Zeldin also carried the district by nearly nine points over Democrat Kathy Hochul in the 2022 New York gubernatorial election.
+Chris Eachus was the second most successful freshman Assemblymember in the 2023 session, having passed seven bills (Assemblymember Dana Levenberg passed nine).

+In 2024, Eachus easily won re-election by more than 13% over Republican challenger Tom Lapolla, even as Donald Trump carried the district again, this time by 20%.

-He serves on the Aging, Higher Education, Local Governments, Mental Health, and Veterans' Affairs committees in the Assembly.
+He serves on the Aging, Higher Education, Mental Health, Transportation, and Veterans' Affairs committees in the Assembly.